gerritpilz/gerritpilz/README.md

 ---

 ## 📚 Background
 - B.Sc.
-Electrical Engineering and Information Technology @ TUM
+Electrical Engineering and Information Technology at TUM
-- Teaching Assistant fr Linear Algebra
+- Teaching Assistant for Linear Algebra
 - Strong foundation in signal theory, stochastic signals, and communication systems

 ---